Finite-size corrections to Fermi's Golden rule II: Quasi-stationary composite states: Thomson scattering

-In the processes of $P^{(d)}\approx 0$, the sum of the kinetic energies of final states agrees with the initial energy.
-QCS is not involved.
-For the processes of sizable $P^{(d)}$, the substantial portion of the final states have less kinetic energy, and the rest of the energy is stored in the wave interaction-energy.
-It is remarkable that the $P^{(d)}$ gives physical effects despite the fact that the term $\Gamma T$ exceeds $P^{(d)}$ at the infinite $T$.
+In the normal scattering of $P^{(d)}\approx 0$ and $\Gamma \neq 0$, the sum of the kinetic energies of final states agrees with the initial energy, but in the processes due to $P^{(d)}$, the substantial portion of the final states have less kinetic energy than the initial energy.
+The rest of the energy is stored in the interaction energy.
+Thus the physical effect due to $P^{(d)}$ remains.